mobility-university/SMARD/README.md

 Run `./download_all.py` to download data and `./merge_parquet.py` or `./merge_parquet_partitioned.py` to merge the data into one parquet-file.
 The latter will create a partitioned parquet file (which is at the moment not supported by DuckDB but it is supported by Spark).

 ## Analysis with Spark

-Use the `spark-starter.ipynb` for analysis of the data with Apache Spark.
+Use the `spark-starter.ipynb` notebook for analysis of the data with Apache Spark.

+## Analysis with DuckDB

+Use the `duckdb-starter.ipynb` notebook for analysis of the data using SQL queries with DuckDB.